Marishka BrownNobel Conference 60

 Healthful sleep matters.
 The duration, efficiency, timing, regularity, and quality of sleep all contribute to our overall health as individuals, and as a society.
 Disparities in sleep health–as when a segment of our society is consistently disadvantaged in one or more of these dimensions and experiences adverse effects as a result–are public health issues.
 Shift work, poverty, social isolation, and job stress can all contribute to reducing the quality of sleep for entire populations.

-In 2020, the National Institutes of Health, under the leadership of Marishka Brown, launched the National Center on Sleep Disorders Research (NCSDR) to support scholarly work on sleep that can have a positive impact on health and safety outcomes for our nation as a whole.
-Advancing the science of sleep and its significance as a public health issue is central to Brown’s role as Director of the NCSDR.
-Brown supports initiatives that integrate a variety of research approaches and study designs that lead to a better understanding of the things that cause disparities in the quality of sleep that different populations experience.
+In 1993, Congress passed legislation creating the National Center on Sleep Disorders Research (NCSDR), to support scholarly work on sleep that can have a positive impact on health and safety outcomes for our nation as a whole, and can advance the science of sleep and its significance as a public health issue.
+In 2020, Marishka Brown was named director of the NCSDR.
+As director of the NCSDR, Brown supports initiatives that integrate a variety of research approaches and study designs that lead to a better understanding of the things that cause disparities in the quality of sleep that different populations experience.
 One aim of this research is to inform and support the development of culturally appropriate interventions--strategies and tools that can reduce these sleep health disparities.

-Marishka Brown also serves as chair of the sleep health objectives working group for Healthy People 2030, an initiative of the federal Office of Disease Prevention and Health Promotion.
+Marishka Brown also serves as chair of the Sleep Health Workgroup for Healthy People 2030, an initiative of the federal Office of Disease Prevention and Health Promotion.
 Among other goals, Healthy People 2030 aims to improve health, productivity, well-being, quality of life, and safety by helping people get enough sleep, by addressing obstacles such as access to healthcare, access to education, economic stability and environmental and social circumstances.